dd010101/vyos-jenkins/readme.md

 Credentials for ssh-agent
 --
-You need to set up SSH key authentication for the host specified in DEV_PACKAGES_VYOS_NET_HOST.
-Basically we allow jenkins to SSH into itself with its own SSH key.
+You need to set up SSH key authentication for the host specified in `DEV_PACKAGES_VYOS_NET_HOST` variable.
+Basically we want to allow jenkins to SSH into itself with its own SSH key.

 Login as target user: